systelab/systelab-components/src/app/systelab-components/combobox/README.md

 ## Using a Combo with Favourites

-In order to create a combobox with favourites you must set the input property "withFavourites" as true, and in your componen add a new service, "PreferencesService", and set it in the **constructor**, and it's necessary to add a **preferenceName** in your component too.
+In order to create a combobox with favourites you must set the input property "withFavourites" as true, and in your component add a new service, "PreferencesService", and set it in the **constructor**, and it's necessary to set a **preferenceName** input.

 ## Using AbstractApiTreeComboBox&lt;T&gt; with Favourites